All math courses require a scientific calculator.

 Prerequisite: Algebra II, UW Mathematics Placement Test and requirements for CAPP

-Students will develop an understanding of the concepts, methods, and applications to ready them for Calculus.
+Students will develop an understanding of the concepts, methods, and applications to make them ready for Calculus.
 They will use the TI Graphics Calculator to enhance their understanding and effectively support their problem solving skills.
-Topics of discussion will include Number Patterns, Equations and Inequalities, Functions and Graphs, Polynomial and Rational Functions, Exponential and logarithmic Functions, Trigonometry (Graphs, Equations, Identities and Proofs, and Applications), and Limits.
+Topics of discussion will include Sequence and Series, Equations and Inequalities, Functions and Graphs, Polynomial and Rational Functions, Exponential and Logarithmic Functions, Trigonometry (Graphs, Equations, Identities and Proofs, and Applications), and Limits.
 Student will be able to interpret these in their own words and be able to communicate them clearly whether written or oral.

 UW Oshkosh course number: Mathematics 108